input-output-hk/essential-cardano-content/content/article/a-revolutionary-cross-chain-portfolio-based-liquidity-aggregator-and-exchange-for-the-crypto-world.md

 ## Crypto Mass Adoption

 The widespread adoption of cryptocurrencies relies on the seamless ability to hold, stake, and trade tokens in a convenient, reliable, and efficient manner.
-While centralised exchanges (CEXs) offer such user experiences, they often compromise the ownership of tokens, leaving users dependent on third parties and vulnerable to various risks.
-On the other hand, decentralised finance (DeFi) provides true ownership and full utility of tokens through non-custodial wallets and smart contract-based applications (dApps).
+While centralized exchanges (CEXs) offer such user experiences, they often compromise the ownership of tokens, leaving users dependent on third parties and vulnerable to various risks.
+On the other hand, decentralized finance (DeFi) provides true ownership and full utility of tokens through non-custodial wallets and smart contract-based applications (dApps).
 However, the need for interoperability among different blockchains hinders the broader adoption of DeFi.
 The crypto industry increasingly focuses on interoperability, enabling blockchain networks to communicate and exchange data, messages, and tokens seamlessly.

 ## Fragmentation and Siloed Ecosystems